AdguardTeam/LegalDocs/adguard-vpn.com/privacy.html.md

 - For AdGuard VPN for iOS: <https://adguard-vpn.com/privacy/ios.html>
 - For AdGuard VPN Browser Extension: <https://adguard-vpn.com/privacy/extension.html>

 **Usage information**.
 When you use our VPN service, we need to make sure that you stay within the agreed-upon limits.
-Therefore, in the free version, we collect data on your traffic usage.
+Therefore, we collect data on your traffic usage.
+This is done for two cases: to prevent service abuse and to know when a user's subscription has expired.
+We store only the number of bytes used by the account, it is not associated with.
+Traffic usage data is stored for 90 days.
 Additionally, we collect information on the number of instances of our software that have an active VPN connection for both the free and paid versions.
 We receive this information from our VPN servers through which you establish a VPN connection.

-**Diagnostic / Device information**.
+**Diagnostic/Device information**.
 However, if you experience problems using our software and you give us your permission, we will collect and process some diagnostic information for crash reports and some information about the device used to run our software in order to help you.
 The exact information we collect and process depends on the AdGuard VPN software you are using.
 For details, please refer to the corresponding privacy notices.

 ## What legal bases we use to process your Personal Data

 We use different legal bases to process Personal Data depending on the type of data, the purposes, and circumstances of processing.

 **Consent**.
 We process your Personal Data if you have provided us with your consent to use your personal data for certain purposes.
 For example, to send you marketing messages or to help you troubleshoot problems with using our software.
 You can withdraw your consent any time without affecting your use of our software.

-Performance of a contract.
+**Performance of a contract**.
 We process your Personal Data when it is necessary to fulfill our contractual obligations to you, including providing the functionality of our software and services or at your request prior to entering into a contract with you.

 **Legal obligations**.
 We process your Personal Data where it is necessary for compliance with our legal obligations, such as to exercise or defend our legal rights, or for taxation purposes.